webwart/03_src-Python/00_python.md

 ### SAT 08-08-2020

--1- VScode - Installed the SQL Tools, which requires the node.js driver for databases connection.
+-1- Naples-Lab\VScode - Installed the SQL Tools, which requires the node.js driver for databases connection.
 Therefore, I also installed node.js and selected which alles the complilation of C++ files.
 This resulted in almost 3 GB of software instaleld includine/updateing python and VisualSudio C binaries.

 Unfortuanally, after all this I could only conect to the SQLite database file, but not see the table in it !